For More Information and photos about the 1st Battalion, 77th

 said.

-forces rapidly took responsibility for security after the June 30 pullout of
+security forces rapidly took responsibility for security after the June 30

 “We were